ControlThings/mist-examples-nodejs/README.md

 ## The CLIs

-If you installed the optional command line tools, you can interact with the Wish and Mist APIs without using Node.js.
+If you installed the optional command line tools, you can interact with the Wish and Mist APIs without using Node.js. *Note* that you have to set the core port number using an environment variable.

 Show the internal help and list all known identities: